-Figure 10 - Grid thinned with Rmax = 0.33
+Figure G-1-3 - Grid thinned with Rmax = 0.33

 The algorithm may hide significant characteristics of the data; for example, counting displayable rows and columns starting with the first instance of a maximised symbol may suppress significant information in nearby grid points and produce the wrong overall impression.
-In Error!
-Reference source not found., row 2 would be suppressed even if all the data points in that row are of the same size as the symbol at (1,1) — this would suppress more data points with scaled-up symbols, which may represent data of more significance to the Mariner.
+In Figure 2., row 2 would be suppressed even if all the data points in that row are of the same size as the symbol at (1,1) — this would suppress more data points with scaled-up symbols, which may represent data of more significance to the Mariner.

 Grid diagonal as a measure of cell spacing is more suitable for grids where cell dimensions along both axes are approximately equal in display units (that is, in millimetres at the display scale); if there are significant differences, the D and Rmax parameters will need to be different for the two axes.